GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q1.md

       <td style="vertical-align: top";>UA-R adoption</td>
       <td style="vertical-align: top";>Of the top 10,000 sites in the UK, only 1% of sites using
 programmatic advertising are sending HTTP client hints.
-DSPs who have not migrated may have an impact to anti-fraud capabilities.</td>
+DSPs who have not migrated may have an impact on anti-fraud capabilities.</td>
       <td style="vertical-align: top";>After running an analysis on the same data set, we have found that if
 you account for UA-CH usage via HTML &lt;meta> tag, and the JavaScript APIs, the number of sites using UA-CH is significantly higher than